SINTEF-9012/JArduino/README.markdown

 You can also see the Android GUI in the folder org.sintef.samples.android.gui.
 Here also, you must set the bluetooth device name in order to connect to the Arduino.
-![Android Arduino GUI](docs/pics/AndroidJarduinoGUI.png "Android Arduino GUI")
+![Android Arduino GUI](docs/pics/AndroidJarduinoGUI.png "Android Arduino GUI") In the middle of the screen you can see the list of all the orders sent to the Arduino.
+You can also see the response of this one.

+If you click the button Run, all of these orders will be sent again.
+Clear: clear the list.
+Save: save the list into th file specified in the settings (top right corner).
+Load: load the specified file.
+Reset: save an empty file on the save file specified.
+Ping: send a ping to the Arduino.

+When you click on a Pin Button (blue with white edges) a list of action is displayed and you can choose the one you want to perform.
+If you want to make an Analog write, make sure you have set the "Analog value" before (it is in the middle of the screen).